Arjun-BD/ES335-MLAssignment1/DecisionTreeImplementation/crossValidation.md

 <li>After iterating through all the validataion folds, we find the optimal depth for a decision tree for that fold by taking the mean across the accuracies of the predicted values given on each of the validataion folds</li>

-<li>After figuring out the optimal depth, a new decision tree of the optimal dpeth is trained on both the train and validatation set.
-This decision tree is then tested for accuract\y on the test set, and this accuracy is reported</li>
+<li>After figuring out the optimal depth, a new decision tree of the optimal depth is trained on both the train and validatation set.
+This decision tree is then tested for accuracy on the test set, and this accuracy is reported</li>
 </ul>

 ### Creating Dataset